sdrobert/pydrobert-speech/docs/source/cli.rst

     --preprocess PREPROCESS
                           JSON list of configurations for 'pydrobert.speech.pre.PreProcessor' objects.
 Audio will be preprocessed in the same order as the list
     --postprocess POSTPROCESS
-                          JSON List of configurations for 'pydrobert.speech.post.PostProcessor' objects.
+                          JSON list of configurations for 'pydrobert.speech.post.PostProcessor' objects.
 Features will be postprocessed in the same order as the list
-    --force-as {flac,npz,table,hdf5,soundfile,npy,ogg,wav,aiff,sph,file,kaldi,pt}
+    --force-as {aiff,npz,hdf5,table,kaldi,soundfile,pt,ogg,npy,file,flac,sph,wav}
-                          Force the paths in 'map' to be interpreted as a specific type of data. table: kaldi table (key is utterance id); wav: wave file; hdf5: HDF5 archive (key is utterance id); npy: Numpy binary; npz: numpy archive (key is utterance id); pt: PyTorch binary; sph: NIST SPHERE file; kaldi: kaldi object; file: numpy.fromfile binary. soundfile: force soundfile processing.
+                          Force the paths in 'map' to be interpreted as a specific type of data. table: kaldi table (key is utterance id); wav: wave file; hdf5: HDF5 archive (key is utterance id); npy: Numpy binary; npz: numpy archive (key is utterance id); pt: PyTorch binary; sph: NIST
+                          SPHERE file; kaldi: kaldi object; file: numpy.fromfile binary. soundfile: force soundfile processing.
     --seed SEED           A random seed used for determinism.
 This affects operations like dithering.
 If unset, a seed will be generated at the moment
     --file-prefix FILE_PREFIX
                           The file prefix indicating a torch data file --file-suffix FILE_SUFFIX
                           The file suffix indicating a torch data file --num-workers NUM_WORKERS
                           The number of workers simultaneously computing features.
 Should not affect determinism when used in tandem with --seed.
 '0' means all work is done on the main thread
     --manifest MANIFEST   If specified, a list of utterances which have already been computed will be stored in this file.
 Utterances already listed in the file will be not be computed.
 Useful for resuming computations after an unexpected termination

+  New in version 0.4.0: if ruamel.yaml is installed (https://yaml.readthedocs.io/en/latest/), JSON arguments will be parsed as YAML 1.2 by default.
+As JSON is valid YAML 1.2, you can continue to use JSON for configurations.